 This process could take six weeks or it could take six years.
-In many ways, the transformation process is ongoing.
+The transformation process is ongoing.
 The most successful people in the gym seldom rest on their laurels and get satisfied with their development.
 There are always improvements to be made.
-They never quit or regress because they're always moving forward toward a new goal: more muscle, even less body fat, more weight on the bar, better health markers, etc.
+They never quit or regress because they're always moving forward toward a new goal: more muscle, less body fat, more weight on the bar.

 But there are often setbacks and false starts during the initial transformation.
 Most people attempt full physique transformations once or twice before finally succeeding.
 The secrets to mid-transformation continuance and adherence are:

 1. Keep the fire burning.
-Stay angry.
+Stay mad.
 Look at those photos again.
 Remember, you're doing well, but you're not there yet.

 2. Don't get satisfied.
 Many times, the person who needs to lose 40 pounds of fat loses 20 and either quits or falls into a state of maintenance.
 Don't settle for "okay" results.
 The phoenix is made to fly.

-For some reason, people who haven't had a phoenix experience don't understand this.
-The truth is that those who maintain or continue to improve after a physique transformation are often hyper-critical of themselves.
-Just like using the negative emotion of anger can lead to positive change, being hyper-critical and having super-high standards for yourself can be a useful tool in maintenance or continued progress.
+Those who maintain or continue to improve after a physique transformation are often hyper-critical of themselves.
+Just like using the negative emotion of anger can lead to positive change, having super-high standards for yourself can be a useful tool in maintenance or continued progress.
 It keeps you on track.

 Now, in most legends, the phoenix can't be harmed by his foes.
 He can destroy himself, but he can't be hurt by others.
 People can be derailed by others during their transformations, but we are, more often than not, our own worst enemies.
 After all, while other people may distract us, sabotage us, or tempt us, we are the ones who choose to let them.